iashwini/Asp.net-MVC-File-Upload/README.md

 If you already know normal file upload just adding jquery.form.js plugin and few lines of code will do the trick.

-Follow these steps as mentioned at <a href='http://mitracircle.com/post/5/file-upload-without-page-refresh-in-mvc' target="_new">mitracircle.com</a>.
+To do this follow these steps as mentioned at <a href='http://mitracircle.com/post/5/file-upload-without-page-refresh-in-mvc' target="_new">mitracircle.com</a>.